wkronmiller/mcp-server-file-search/README.md

 ## Disclaimer

-This project is not affiliated with, endorsed by, or sponsored by voidtools (the creators of Everything search utility).
-This is an independent project that utilizes the publicly available Everything SDK.
+This project is not affiliated with Apple or any Linux distribution.
+It uses macOS Spotlight (`mdfind`) and Linux `locate`/`plocate` utilities available on those platforms.